US dollar ends higher against rupee

 Magazine Archives

-Mumbai, Mar 9 (PTI) The US dollar ended higher against the rupee at 65.17/18 per dollar but the pound sterling finished lower at 90.06/08 per pound at the close of the Interbank Foreign Exchange (forex) market here today.
+Mumbai, Feb 27 (PTI) The US dollar ended higher against the rupee at 64.87/88 per dollar but the pound sterling finished lower at Rs 90.60/62 per pound at the close of the Interbank Foreign Exchange (forex) market here today.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today